-Jo Burzynska – who also performs and records under the name Stanier Black-Five – is an Australasia-based sound artist and wine writer whose work in these areas has increasingly converged in the production of multisensory art.
+Dr Jo Burzynska is an Australasia-based sound artist, wine writer, researcher and curator.
+Her work in these areas has increasingly converged in the production of multisensory art and the design of immersive environments, which include the establishment of the world’s first ‘wine and sound’ bar.
 As a sound/multisensory artist she has exhibited, performed and released her work around the world, while in her role as an international wine critic and judge, she has written widely read wine columns and is the author of Wine Class: All You Need to Know About Wine in New Zealand (Random House).

 Her installations and performances are regularly created at the intersection of the senses, often combining her specialisations of audition and the chemical senses (taste and olfaction).
 Recent years have seen her work on numerous projects that fuse multisensory art and science, which has involved research with leading figures in the fields of experimental psychology, cognitive neuroscience and sensory science.
 She was awarded a PhD for her interdisciplinary research that investigated sensory and aesthetic interactions between sound and flavour/aroma and their creative application.

 Her art includes the participatory sound and wine work, Oenosthesia which, after its premiere at the Intereferenze FARM Festival in Tufo, Italy (2012), went on to be shown at Italy’s national museum of contemporary art, MAXXI in Rome; Studio Sienko in London and the Dunedin Public Art Gallery, Audio Foundation and Physics Room galleries in New Zealand.
 Her recent audio-olfactory work, La Chevelure, which transposes the symbolism of a Baudelaire poem into metaphorical mixtures of actual sounds and scent, was shown at the Institute for Art and Olfaction Los Angeles; Milieux Institute in Montreal and May Space Gallery in Sydney.